Do you have the time and space to help a homeless pet? Then we need you!!

 Our biggest areas of need for fosters include:

-- Kittens! - kittens cannot be made available for adoption until they are at least 2 lbs. and 8 weeks of age.
+- Kittens!
+Note that kittens cannot be made available for adoption until they are at least 2 lbs. and 8 weeks of age.

 Animals are also sent to foster for the following reasons:

-- Animals in need of minor behavioral modification and/or socialization
+- In need of minor behavioral modification and/or socialization

 We also need fosters for little critters such as hamsters, rats, guinea pigs, rabbits and ferrets.